FREE AI MARKETING TRAINING

 5. Do all marketing work inside this Project so context compounds over time (reuse and refine key threads).

-Minimum viable grounding: Offer + Persona.
-Best practice: Offer + Persona + Growth Plan.
+Minimum viable grounding: Offer + Persona — even a single sentence like "I sell craft roasted coffee to busy corporate professionals" massively improves output.
+Best practice: Offer doc + Persona doc + Growth Plan.

 FAQ